Skaanning/Veff/readme.md

 Well it's easy if you use aspnet core :)

-Currently supports 3 types of feature flags.
+Currently supports 4 types of feature flags.
-BooleanFlag, StringFlag and PercentageFlag.
+BooleanFlag, StringFlag, DateFlag and PercentageFlag.

 - **Boolean** is a simple true/false
 - **String** can be assigned multiple strings.
 Case insensitive.
 Could be useful for emails, auth-roles etc.